stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 * Baseline setup

-  * Prompt: ask an AI model without Q084 modules to learn a small sequence of tasks and then test it on the initial tasks after further training.
+  * Prompt an AI model without Q084 modules to learn a small sequence of tasks.
+  * After further training on later tasks, test it on the initial tasks.
-  * Observation: record performance drops and any visible signs of catastrophic forgetting.
+  * Record performance drops and any visible signs of catastrophic forgetting.

 * TU encoded setup

-  * Prompt: use the same tasks, but with explicit instructions that the model should use an internal mechanism to monitor memory stability and interference, exposed through a high level description of Q084 inspired signals.
+  * Use the same tasks, but with explicit high level instructions that the model should use an internal mechanism to monitor memory stability and interference, exposed through Q084 style signals.
-  * Observation: record whether retention is improved and whether the explanation of the mechanism reflects the stability plasticity tradeoff.
+  * Record whether retention is improved and whether the explanation of the mechanism reflects the stability plasticity tradeoff.

 * Comparison metric

-  * Compare task accuracy and simple quantitative proxies for tension, such as drop in accuracy on early tasks divided by the amount of new training, between the two setups.
+  * Compare task accuracy and simple quantitative proxies for tension, such as the drop in accuracy on early tasks divided by the amount of new training, between the two setups.

 * What to log